 - Time spent in Database - The total time spent executing SQL statements during the specified time period.

 Top 10 SQL Wait States: Activities that contribute to the time it takes the database to service the request.
 The wait states consuming the most time may point to performance bottlenecks.
 For example, a db file sequential read wait state may be caused by segment header contention on indexes or by disk contention.
 See your database platform documentation for descriptions of the SQL wait states.
 For example, the following was developed from information in a Microsoft Customer Service blog for SQL Server :

 Description - Used by background worker that waits on events on queue to process checkpoint requests.

 Recommended Action - You should be able to safely ignore this one as it is just indicates the checkpoint background worker is waiting for work to do.
 I suppose if you thought you had issues with checkpoints not working or log truncation you might see if this worker ever "wakes up".
 Expect higher wait times as this will only wake up when there is work to do.

-Average number of active connections: The average number of active sessions connections during the selected time period.
+Average number of active connections: The average number of connections established with the database at any point in time The average number of sessions that are actively running a query during the selected time period.
 A connection is a session established between a database client and a server.

 The CPU, Memory, Disk I/O, and Network I/O graphs display when the Database Agent has been configured to also monitor the database host hardware.
 See, "Configure the Database Agent to Monitor Server Hardware" on Add Database Collectors.